 - 1. Inspect fuel hoses for cracks or damage. - 2.
-Inspect hose connections at the fuel tank (1) and at the fuel rail for dampness or stains from leaks.
-The tank connection for the fuel line is under the tank console. - 3.
+Inspect hose connections at the fuel tank and at the fuel rail for dampness or stains from leaks. - 3.
 The fuel system is under pressure and caution must be used when inspecting and servicing the fuel system.
-See the INDIAN MOTORCYCLE Service Manual or an authorized INDIAN MOTORCYCLE dealer can assist.
+See the INDIAN MOTORCYCLE Service Manual or an authorized INDIAN MOTORCYCLE dealer or other qualified dealer.